corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 The vault contains information about all of the transaction history on your node.
 You can use the dynamically populated filters to explore transactions of all types, for example transactions with a Contract state type of `CashState`.

-As the filters are generated dynamically, they will vary
+As the filters are generated dynamically, they will vary from node to node, depending on the kind of transactions that exist in the vault.